⚠ IF A CHILD IS IN IMMEDIATE DANGER

 Certification pathways

-Each pathway is a guided set of courses ending in a Certificate of Completion.
-These build knowledge and confidence — they are educational certificates, not professional licensure.
+Each pathway is a guided set of courses ending in a printable Certificate of Completion.
+Watch short lessons, pass a quick knowledge check, and earn your certificate — all on this device.
+These build knowledge and confidence; they are educational certificates, not professional licensure.

 The curriculum